stereoIII6/fraxio_framework/WhitePaper.md

 ## Ethereum Blockchain

-Fractio is Utilizing Ethereum Blockchain Technology and can theoretically be deployed on any Ethereum Sidechain that has a running Chainlink Oracle and
+Fractio is utilizing Ethereum blockchain technology and can theoretically be deployed on any Ethereum sidechain that has a running Chainlink Oracle and
-VRF Node.
-The Smart Contract language that Fractio uses is Solidity.
-Since Fractio is a DAO the main focus on the selection of our Chains is actually decentralization.
-Private Smart Contract Chains like for example BSC are incompatible with our decentral ethos.
+VRF node.
+The smart contract language that Fractio uses is Solidity.
+Because Fractio is a DAO, the main focus on the selection of our chains is decentralization.
+Private smart contract chains (Binance Smart Chain for example) are incompatible with our decentral ethos.

 ## IPFS

-The Interplanetary File System IPFS helps Fractio to store PYE Token data in a decentral manner.
+The Interplanetary File System (IPFS) helps Fractio store PYE Token data in a decentral manner.
 It also provides a faster and more efficient network infrastructure for our project.